developer-zebra/developer-zebra-site/src/zds/2-0/faq/index.md

 -----

-###Q: When does the 24-hour period begin...is it the same for every device?
+###Q: Is the 24-hour period the same for every device?

-**A: The upload cycle is different for each device; it begins when the device is first powered up.
-This cannot be changed or configured to vary by connection or network type.
-The first upload (and subsequent uploads) occur approximately 24 hours after first boot.
+**A: No, the upload cycle is different for each device.
+It begins when the device is first powered up and cannot be changed or configured to vary by connection or network type.
+The first upload occurs approximately 24 hours after first boot.
 Upload times are designed to vary randomly by three minutes (plus or minus) to help spread inbound server traffic throuhgout the period.
 To view the latest upload time for a device, see [Check ZDS Status](../setup/#checkzdsstatus) in the Setup guide**.

 -----